kwaldenphd/python-structured-data/README.md

 ## Application

-Q8A: Using the DataFrame you created for Q4 (or Q7), write code that executes AT LEAST ONE of the following tasks.
+Q8A: Using the DataFrame you created for Q7, write code that executes AT LEAST ONE of the following tasks.
 Your answer for these items should include a Python program + comments that document process and explain your code.

 - Removes duplicate rows
 - Removes rows with missing values